-In addition, international students must submit TOEFL scores; the minimum total score is 550.
+In addition, international students must submit TOEFL scores; the minimum total score is 550 (paper-based test) or 213 (computer-based test).
 Official examination scores should be sent to the dean of the Graduate School on either the Bowman Gray or Reynolda Campus, depending on the department or program to which the application is being made (see item 1 for the distinction).

 6. Financial Assistance.
 Please check the appropriate space on the back of the application form.
-Details may be found in the Procedures section, page 12.
+Details may be found in the Procedures section, page 13.